Knife Care and sharpening

 There are many different types of tools one can use to sharpen your blade.
 To grind away the worn out edge, use a medium to course sharpening stone.
 Don’t waste time using too fine a stone to start with.
 I have used tools as simple as a flat stone found on the beach.
 Other tools include oil stone, water stone, diamond laps, ceramic rods, sand paper, sharpening steels, stone grinder, or belt grinder.

-If you have knife steel in your home, if it is old it is probably worn out.
-The simplest way to sharpen using a steel is to place the steel handle up point down on a cutting board.
+If you have a knife steel, (note if it is old it is probably worn out), place the steel handle up point down on a cutting board.
 Place knife blade at 17 degrees to steel and drag it from heal to tip of blade working from top of the steel to the bottom.

 It is not necessary to achieve a perfectly centred edge.
 Many knives are only sharpened on one side like a chisel (chisel grind).
 If it is a chisel grind it is best if the user grinds the micro bevel on the right side if the user is right handed or vice versa is left handed.